retched/ZC-USPSRestful/README.md

 ### I'm not seeing the USPS Connect rate even though I selected it, what's going on?

-USPS Connect rates are only available to retailers who have specifically signed up for it at https://www.uspsconnect.com and have their USPS Business Accounts activated to enable USPS Connect.
+USPS Connect rates are only available to retailers who have specifically signed up for it at the [USPS Connect website](https://www.uspsconnect.com) and have their USPS Business Accounts activated to enable USPS Connect.
 Additionally, you must select and choose to display the "Commercial" rates (formerly called "Online" in the WebTools module) to see the rates while providing a list of Zip Codes that can use Connect Local.
 If any of these details are missing, you will not see the rate pop up in the quote.
 Currently, these rates are only available when you're dropping off the packages at the DESTINATION Zip Code.
 (There is a USPS Connect Regional which does allow you to drop off packages at REGIONAL centers but it is not present here.)

 ### "The module is not showing at all even though I made my choices"